nurture-tech/unity-mcp-server/README.md

 > Install the MCP server in per-project settings if your agent supports this.
 That way you can switch between different codebases and it will launch the corresponding unity project.

-> You can add additional arguments to the unity command line.
-Such as running in `-batchmode` or `-nographics` in order to run with background agents or inside of CI/CD pipelines.Use this format:
+> You can add additional arguments to the unity command line — such as running in `-batchmode` or `-nographics` in order to run with background agents or inside of CI/CD pipelines.
+Use this format:

 ```
 {